 - Document absolutely everything in writing – everything you agree to do should be documented via email – and, even if you chat on the phone, summarise the key points in writing so there’s no confusion later

-The benefit of doing all these things is not just preventing complaints.
+The benefit of doing all these things is not just preventing negative feedback.
 These processes also provide a smooth working relationship, ensure you’re delivering what the client or customer wants, and give you a good chance of securing ongoing work with the client.

-You can still do all those things I mentioned above and get complaints or negative feedback.
+You can’t always prevent negative feedback or complaints.
 Unfortunately, this is a part of running a business and even working in general.
 We can’t please everyone all the time.